srihank27/cleanlabel/README.md

 # Clean Label Scanner

-This Android application helps users analyze clean labels.
+This Android application helps users analyze ingredient labels.
 The app can scan labels using the device's camera and analyze ingredients for harmful substances.

 ## Features
 - Scan clean labels using the device's camera